wYuYw/fit250-fitness-management/README.md

 **Purpose:**

-- Creating a website to reveal who I am and to join a great team that solve the problems in the world.
+- Creating a fitness service MVP(Minimum Viable Product) for students and developers

 **Challenge:**

-- Should be able to show myself concisely
+- Should be attractive to potential users in order to form feedback loop
-- Should be highly readable
-- Should be easy to maintain and update
+- Should be scalable for further updates based on users' feedback

 **Solution:**

-- Semantic Structure, Interaction - but not heavily, Minimal Design
-- Simple UI/UX, concise words, more pictures than words
+- Attractive UI/UX
+- Low dependencies among components and structures

 **Tool:**

-- React.js, Scss, Sanity
+- Vue.js, Spring Boot, MySQL, Material UI

 # ****Table of Contents****